houssemeddinelassoued/android_facebook_client/README.md

 ===============

 1. Get latest [Facebook Android SDK](http://developers.facebook.com/docs/guides/mobile#android) and create a project for it in Eclipse.
-2. Download sources for Android Facebook Client, and import project into Eclipse.
-This Facebook client utilizes Facebook Android SDK and it's required to have it compiled.
+2. Download sources for Android Facebook Client and import project into Eclipse.
+This Facebook client utilizes Facebook Android SDK and it's required to have it for compilation.

 It's maybe easiest done using EGit Eclipse plugin but feel free to use Git client of your choice.